bparanj/crystal/electronics/experiments/queue/polarized-capacitor-experiment.md

 1. Disconnect the battery from the circuit, leaving the capacitor, LED, and resistor connected.
 2. The capacitor will now discharge through the LED, causing the LED to briefly light up again, then fade as the capacitor releases its stored charge.

-### Explanation

-- The capacitor stores charge when the battery is connected.
+The capacitor stores charge when the battery is connected.
 The LED’s brightness initially shows this charging process.
-- When the battery is removed, the capacitor discharges through the LED, briefly lighting it up until the stored energy is depleted.
+When the battery is removed, the capacitor discharges through the LED, briefly lighting it up until the stored energy is depleted.

 This experiment visually demonstrates the charge and discharge behavior of a polarized capacitor in a DC circuit.